 Don’t overheat your scalp.

 Hot water can dehydrate the scalp.
 One of the most common problems for scalp health is a dry scalp.
 A dry, itchy scalp is not only uncomfortable, but the build-up of flakes and sebum can also combine to clog up the follicles and prevent hair growth.

 Above all, wash your hair in lukewarm water and avoid getting too much heat on the scalp from heated styling appliances.
 Turn down the heat on the hairdryer and use short blasts of heat when drying the hair.

-Getting the basics right with good scalp health is a good place to start promoting healthy hair growth.
-Follow our healthy hair tips to get your hair in the best shape.
+Getting the basics right with good scalp health is vital to promoting healthy hair growth.
+Follow my healthy hair tips to get your hair in the best shape.

 Good hair care starts with a routine.

 Just as our bodies respond to a routine of exercise, the hair responds to the routine of cleansing, conditioning and moisturising deep conditioner treatments.
 There are two priorities for washing your hair; keeping your scalp clean and free of build-up and adding moisture to your hair.

 I know there’s lots of advice about not washing your hair too often.
 I don’t agree.
 If you don’t keep your scalp clean, it can become clogged with oil and dirt.
 So if you want to promote healthy hair growth, keep your scalp clean.

 Choose a gentle shampoo developed for your hair type and always condition the ends and mid-lengths of the hair.

 I recommend washing hair 2 to 3 times a week.
 If you have afro-textured hair, once a week is fine.